SIP Forensic Analysis: What It Is, When You Need It, and How It Works

 Joe Pasma, PE, is a licensed professional engineer with more than 40 years of experience working with Structural Insulated Panels and advanced building systems.
 His background spans structural engineering, manufacturing systems, installation oversight, and forensic investigation.

-Through PGS Consulting LLC, Joe advises manufacturers, builders, architects, and project teams on the technical and operational challenges associated with high-performance building systems.
+Through PGS Consulting LLC, Joe advises manufacturers, builders, architects, building owners, and project teams on the technical and operational challenges associated with high-performance building systems.

 Why Structural Insulated Panels (SIPs) Create Faster, More Energy Efficient Building Envelopes